 Housing Is A Human Right releases today a special report about California State Sen. Scott Wiener’s troubling financial connections to the real estate industry.
-It reveals that Wiener — a state legislator who aggressively pushes a controversial “trickle-down” housing agenda that activists say fuels gentrification and displacement — has long relied on vast amounts of campaign cash from luxury-housing developers and other real estate insiders to win elections and stay in power.
+It reveals that Wiener — who aggressively pushes a controversial “trickle-down” housing agenda that activists say fuels gentrification and displacement — has long relied on vast amounts of campaign cash from luxury-housing developers and other real estate insiders to win elections and stay in power.
 His most recent bill, SB 50, can generate billions for his political patrons.

 Part I: “Wiener Owned By Big Real Estate”